 Construction is one of the most perilous industries today, employing more than five million people including carpenters, electricians, equipment operators, laborers, and managers.
 Many workers move from one construction site to another, each with constantly changing environments and safety standards.

 Even with federal and state safety regulations in place, more than 800 construction-related deaths and countless injuries occur each year.
 Construction site injuries can arise from:

 In addition, many construction jobs require workers to climb roofs, scaffolding, elevator shafts and so forth, putting them at risk for catastrophic injuries should they fall.
 In fact, falls were the leading cause of construction worker deaths in 2016 (38.7 percent), followed by being struck by an object (9.4 percent); electrocution (8.3 percent); and getting caught in or between equipment, structures, and other job site fixtures (7.3 percent).

 Worker’s compensation was established to ensure that workers who have been injured on the job have their medical expenses paid for and a portion of their lost wages reimbursed.
 Unfortunately, that often fails to provide sufficient coverage for economic damages as well as non-economic damages such as pain, suffering, and emotional distress.
 In certain circumstances, there may be other parties responsible for the dangerous conditions that lead to an accident, such as equipment manufacturers, architects, or subcontractors, which may entitle you to compensation beyond workers’ comp benefits.

-When your wellbeing and your family’s financial future are at stake, you can’t afford to take risks.
-We urge you to contact us today to discuss your case and learn how we help.
+When your well-being and your family’s financial future are at stake, you cannot afford to take any risks.
+The experienced construction accident lawyers at Sommers Schwartz are here to help you every step of the way.
+Contact us today to discuss your case.